Nimzo-Indian Defence: 1.d4 Nf6 2.c4...... 4.Bg5

 History and Notable Players

 It arises from the Nimzo-Indian Defense.
-Among the most prolific practitioners on the White side are Boris V Spassky (30 games), Guntram Gaertner (28 games), Lluis Comas Fabrego (26 games).
-On the Black side, notable exponents include Wolfgang Unzicker (8 games), Gyula Sax (8 games), Viktor Korchnoi (7 games).
+Among the most prolific White practitioners are Boris V Spassky (30 games), Guntram Gaertner (28 games), Lluis Comas Fabrego (26 games).
+Black-side regulars include Wolfgang Unzicker (8 games), Gyula Sax (8 games), Viktor Korchnoi (7 games).

 Main Lines and Variations